-“Heart rate apps come installed on many smartphones and once people see them it is human nature to use them and compare their results with others,” said last author Dr Christophe Wyss, a cardiologist at Heart Clinic Zurich, Switzerland.
-“The problem is that there is no law requiring validation of these apps and therefore no way for consumers to know if the results are accurate.”
+“Heart rate apps come installed on many smartphones and once people see them it is human nature to use them and compare their results with others,” said one of the authors, Dr. Christophe Wyss, a cardiologist at Heart Clinic Zurich, Switzerland.
+“The problem is that there is no law requiring validation of these apps and, therefore, no way for consumers to know if the results are accurate.”

-The study included 108 patients who had their heart rate measured by ECG, pulse oximetry, and each app using each phone.
+The study included 108 patients who had their heart rates measured by ECG, pulse oximetry, and each app using each phone.

-“The one contact app was excellent, performing almost like a medically approved pulse oximeter device, but the other app was not accurate even though they use the same technology,” said Dr Wyss.
+“The one contact app was excellent, performing almost like a medically approved pulse oximeter device, but the other app was not accurate even though they use the same technology,” Dr. Wyss said.

 The researchers tried to find the reason for the difference in performance between the two contact apps.
 But they found that the variation could not be explained by camera technology (iPhone 4 versus iPhone 5), age, body temperature, or heart rate itself.

-“The difference in performance between the contact apps is probably down to the algorithm the app uses to calculate heart rate which is commercially confidential,” said Dr Wyss.
-“It means that just because the underlying technology works in one app doesn’t mean it works in another one and we can’t assume that all contact heart rate apps are accurate.”
+“The difference in performance between the contact apps is probably down to the algorithm the app uses to calculate heart rate which is commercially confidential,” Dr. Wyss said.
+“It means that just because the underlying technology works in one app doesn’t mean it works in another one and we can’t assume that all contact heart rate apps are accurate.